YOU ARE VISITING THE NEW IN-BUILD SITE OF THE U.K. HISTORIC ARMS RESOURCE CENTRE - MINIATURE CALIBRE RIFLES REFERENCE FACILITY

 We show below the Prototype of the "Short Rifle", effectively the carbine, or paratrooper's version,

-held in the National Firearms Collection at the Leeds Royal Armouries,
+held in the National Firearms Centre collection at the Leeds Royal Armouries,

 in common with the following examples illustrated on this page.